truenas/documentation/content/CORE/Tasks/CloudSyncTasks.md

 iXsystems is not responsible for any charges incurred from the use of third party vendors with the Cloud Sync feature.
 {{< /hint >}}

-TrueNAS supprts major providers like Amazon S3, Google Cloud, and Microsoft Azure, along with a variety of other vendors.
+TrueNAS supports major providers like Amazon S3, Google Cloud, and Microsoft Azure, along with a variety of other vendors.
 To see the full list of supported vendors, go to **System > Cloud Credentials > Add** and open the *Provider* dropdown.

 ## Requirements